Markov Automata: Deciding Weak Bisimulation by means of non-naively Vanishing States: Introduction

 The paper is organised as follows: In Sec.~\ref{sec:prelim} we present the necessary preliminaries and recall a mapping from MA to PA from \cite{lics:10}.
-Sec.~\ref{sec:bisim} recalls some facts on weak bisimulation.
+Sec.~\ref{sec:bisim} recapitulates some facts on weak and na\"ive weak bisimulation for MA.
 In Sec.~\ref{sec:elimrelate} we define different notions of vanishing states and use them to relate weak bisimulation and na\"ive weak bisimulation.
-Finally, Sec.~\ref{sec:bisimalgo} describes our partition refinement algorithm that heavily relies on Sec.~\ref{sec:elimrelate}.
+Sec.~\ref{subsec:canon_van_repres} discusses properties of vanishing states and provides the main theorems.
+Sec.~\ref{sec:bisimalgo} describes our decision algorithm for weak MA bisimulation that heavily relies on Sec.~\ref{sec:elimrelate} and Sec.~\ref{subsec:canon_van_repres}.
+In Sec.~\ref{sec:deng-hennessy} we briefly discuss the applicability of our concepts and our decision algorithm to the weak bisimulation published in \cite{deng-hennessy:2011}.
+In Sec.~\ref{sec:saarbruecken_small} we compare our concepts to a recently published alternative approach \cite{qest:13} for deciding weak MA bisimulation.
+Finally, Sec.~\ref{sec:concl} concludes the paper.